codenet/understanding-rust-vmm/vmm-reference-simple-handler.md

 ```rs
 pub fn process_txq(&mut self) -> result::Result<(), Error>
 ```
-In a loop it does the following:
+In a loop, it does the following:
 * Disable notification of Tx queue
 * Call send_frame_from_chain on Iterator of Tx queue
 * Notifies driver_notify with index as `TXQ_INDEX` if Tx queue needs notification